Return to The Definitive RCT Reference Guide homepage

 Uniform = (Red) Color can be changed

-Assignable Tasks = Sweep Footpaths, Water Gardens, Empty Litter Bins, Mow Grass
+Assignable Tasks = Empty Litter Bins; Mow Grass; Sweep Footpaths; Water Gardens

 Note that any Handyman that does not mow grass (mowed grass makes no difference to guests over un-mowed grass {s}) will almost always stay on paths like guests.
-Be careful however if you use paths as roofing tiles.
-If these roofing tiles fall within the Handymans patrol area, the Handyman may jump up on the roof and get stuck there (you have to use your pincers to put them back on the real path, or the real path will never get cleaned, because he never jumps back down)!
-Also keep in mind that if the Handyman always stays on a path, he may not be able to reach some of your gardens.
+Be careful however if you use paths as roofing tiles or unconnected scenery paths (never situate them with only one tile separation from a serviced path).
+If these roofing tiles fall within the Handymans patrol area, the Handyman may jump up on the roof and get stuck there (you have to use your pincers to put them back on the real path, or the real path will never get cleaned, because he never jumps back down to the serviced path)!

-If the Handyman is given lots of work (lots of gardens to water, trash to sweep, or vomit to clean), keep the patrol area very small.
+If the Handyman is given lots of work (many gardens to water, or bins to empty, or vomit/litter to sweep), keep the patrol area very small.
+To ensure proper cleaning, the assigned patrol area length for non-mowing sweepers should typically be limited to not more than 12 tiles (8 tiles in complex path areas).
 Note that if a Handyman is allowed to mow grass along with other tasks, he will spend most of his time mowing, to the detriment of his other tasks.
-It is best therefore to make certain Handymen just mowers (or mower-waterers) and never assign mowing duties to your trash collecting and sweeping Handymen.
+It is best therefore to make certain Handymen just mowers (or mower-waterers) and never assign mowing duties to your bin emptying and sweeping Handymen.
 If you do assign certain groups of Handymen to specific duties; for ease of tracking purposes, it is a good idea to give all the Handymen in that group their own distincive color uniform.

 Cost = $55 per month